KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/External-Keyboards-Article.md

 This article describes the KeyboardKit external keyboard engine.

-Connecting an external keyboard to your iPhone or iPad will cause your keyboard extension to stop working as expected.
+It's important for a keyboard extension to be able to detect if an external keyboard is connected, since this will causes it to stop working as expected

-For instance, the text document proxy will not update while you type on the external keyboard, which makes it impossible to provide features like autocomplete.
+For instance, the text document proxy will not update while you type on an external keyboard, which makes it impossible to provide features like autocomplete.

-[KeyboardKit Pro][Pro] unlocks ways to detect if an external keyboard is connected to the device, to let you adjust your keyboard accordingly.
+[KeyboardKit Pro][Pro] therefore unlocks tools to help you detect if an external keyboard is connected.

 ## Important about external keyboards